Krka Waterfalls and Trogir Tour

-On this tour, you’ll have the chance to bathe in the Krka river and baptize yourself by the famous Skradinski buk waterfall, take a leisurely walk through Croatia’s intact nature and enjoy educational workshops that uncover the cultural heritage of the area.
+On this tour you’ll have the chance to relax under the pine trees in the Krka National Park, near famous Skradinski Buk waterfall, take a leisurely walk through Croatia’s intact nature and enjoy educational workshops that uncover the cultural heritage of the area.

 But that’s not all – on this tour, you’ll also get to explore the town of Trogir, a UNESCO World Heritage site that has roots back to the 3rd-century.